bazel-xcode/PodToBUILD/README.md

 Please find info in the [Bazel documentation](https://docs.bazel.build/versions/master/migrate-xcode.html).

-### How can I build an iOS applicaiton with Bazel with CocoaPod dependencies?
+### How can I build an iOS application with Bazel with CocoaPod dependencies?

 The documentation of building an iOS application resides in the [Bazel documentation](https://docs.bazel.build/versions/master/tutorial/ios-app.html).